When things don’t go the way we expect, we have to laugh!

 - Patients at Large by cartoonist Tom Jackson

 - Please Don't Stand on my Catheter by T. Duncan Stewart

 - Have a Heart by Wilford Nehmer Jr

-- I would like to Buy a Bowel by Brenda Elsagher
+- I'd Like to Buy a Bowel, Please! by Brenda Elsagher

-George Bernard Shaw wrote "Life does not cease to be funny when someone dies, as it does not cease to be serious when people laugh."
-I would modify this by saying "Life does not cease to be funny when someone has cancer, as it does not cease to be serious when people laugh."
-Dr. Bernie Siegel, a cancer surgeon wrote "Show me a patient who is able to laugh and play, who enjoys living and I’ll show you someone who is going to live longer.
-Laughter indeed can make the unbearable bearable!
+"Show me a patient who is able to laugh and play, who enjoys living and I’ll show you someone who is going to live longer.
+Laughter indeed can make the unbearable bearable!”